Difference Between Equity and Fixed Income

 Conclusion

-Both are important with respect to portfolio allocation.
-Also, returns in equity and fixed income, the investment categories are non-correlated to each other.
-Fixed income investments add predictability to your portfolio while equity investments help beat inflation and increase your financial worth by taking advantage of higher payoffs.
+Both are important concerning portfolio allocation.
+Also, the investment categories’ equity and fixed income returns are non-correlated.
+As a result, fixed-income investments add predictability to your portfolio, while equity investments help beat inflation and increase your financial worth by taking advantage of higher payoffs.

 A prudent investor focuses on maintaining a balanced portfolio by investing in a combination of equity and fixed income products depending on his level of risk tolerance.